Every second, 200,000 iMessages are sent by Apple users. That translates to 63 quadrillion messages every year, or 63 followed by fifteen zeros.

 That's a lot of messages flying across the internet every day.
 You might only contribute a small part of those numbers but if you use iMessage, you've probably got a lot of memories stored on your iPhone and computer.

 What would you do if you lost all those messages?
-If you don't have a backup of your texts, you're in danger of having that happen.
-Let's look at how you can backup iMessage to be sure all those memories are safe.
+If you don't have a archive of your texts, you're in danger of having that happen.
+Let's look at how you can download text messages from your iPhone to be sure all those memories are safe.

-Options to Backup Text Messages on Your iPhone
+Options to Backup and Save Text Messages on Your iPhone

-There are several ways to backup iPhone messages, including:
+There are several ways to backup or archive iPhone messages, including:

 - Taking screenshots of important messages